 Professional work experience in a field related to Native American Studies.

 NTAS 101 Minimum Grade: D

 NTAS 498 Experiential Learning:Research

 The Native American Studies minor at Gonzaga University requires completion of an experiential learning project.
 The project may either be an internship or a research paper.
 Must have permission of the NTAS Program Director.
-Fall, Spring, Summer.
+Fall, Spring, and Summer.